C. Desatoff is a cartoonist and writer who loves saving money any way he can because, well, mostly because he's a cartoonist and writer.

 Okay, so now it all makes sense.
 Real zombies never stand perfectly straight, with heads and shoulders nice and level.
 No way.
 These guys are falling apart at the seams, so you want them to look like they're always about to fall over.

 You don't actually need the frame, of course.

 I just wanted to give you a little reference . . .

 We're not done yet!
 Okay, actually, you might be done—but since I wanted to put the final image online, I knew I would want to darken it up a bit.

 If you drew this in pencil, I highly recommend you go over it in ink and erase the pencil lines.
 Just be sure to let the ink dry for a minute before erasing the pencil lines.
 Otherwise, you're going to smudge it and ruin it.

 I love thick, heavy lines when I ink my stuff, so I took my G2 and went to town on it.
 Plus, the heavy lines reproduce well when you go to edit and put it online.

 Step 14: Digital Editing

-You can use Photoshop or Illustrator or some other program to edit if you want, but I've become so lazy in recent days.
+You can use Photoshop, Illustrator, or some other program to edit if you want, but I've become so lazy recently.
 There are iPhone apps that can do an incredible job with just a few simple clicks.